SAP/luigi/docs/luigi-client-api.md

 ### refreshContextSwitcher

-Reloads the environment list in the Context Switcher
+Reloads the environment list in the Context Switcher.